renatopicelli/tobs/README.md

 # Topology Optimization of Binary Structures (TOBS)

-Matlab code for topology optimization with binary design variables and sequential integer linear programming.
+Matlab code for topology optimization with binary design variables and sequential integer linear programming via the TOBS method.

 ## Authors: